anupam98-web/Parallel-Programing/MultiThreading/Threading.md

 - *concurrent.futures module* provides a ThreadPoolExecutor class that makes it easy to create and manage a thread pool.
 - We create a theradpool executor with a max size.
 - Submit tasks to it and they will be executed.
 - We use shutdown method to wait for all tasks to complete before the main thread continues.

+Note: **Do not confuse thread pool as a Process itself.
+Processor could have n number of threads whereas threadpool is a collection of countable threads which helps in keeping memory in check and prevent overuse of the resources.**

 [Thread Pool](threadPool.py)